 To see all arrivals and departures from Ipoh railway station, see our timetables pages below :

-All KTMB train tickets in Malaysia are available 60 days in advance and can be booked from any ticket counter at a mainline station.
+All KTMB train tickets in Malaysia are available in advance (booking times vary) and can be booked from any ticket counter at a mainline station.

 You can telephone the KTM Ipoh contact number on :